Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: Taxonomy of DL-based STF methods

-Attention mechanisms in DL focus on identifying and prioritizing the most relevant parts of the input for a specific task, as previously described in Section \ref{sec:VIT}.
-In STF, attention mechanisms have been applied in four levels: \textit{channel attention}, \textit{spatial attention}, \textit{temporal attention}, and \textit{feature attention}. \textit{Channel attention} prioritizes specific spectral bands, but it is less applicable to LST data, which typically consists of a single band. \textit{Spatial attention} focuses on identifying critical regions within the spatial domain. \textit{Temporal attention} captures significant changes across time. \textit{Feature attention} evaluates the importance of entire feature maps.
-As shown in Table \ref{tab:training_strategy}, all transformer-based STF methods incorporate spatial attention.
-This is expected, as transformers rely on attention mechanisms, with spatial attention central to capturing spatial relationships.
+\item \textit{Attention mechanisms.} Attention mechanisms enable a model to focus on the most informative components of the input.
+In STF, four forms are used: \textit{channel}, \textit{spatial}, \textit{temporal}, and \textit{feature} attention.
+Channel attention assigns importance to individual spectral bands, although its usefulness is limited for LST-focused STF because LST data generally contains only one thermal band.
+Spatial attention highlights salient spatial regions, helping the model detect areas with strong temperature variability or sharp thermal gradients.
+Temporal attention emphasizes key time steps, allowing the network to capture rapid LST fluctuations and short-term dynamics.
+Feature attention evaluates the relevance of entire feature maps.
+As summarized in Table~\ref{tab:training_strategy}, all ViT-based STF methods incorporate spatial attention, consistent with the fundamental role of attention in ViT architectures.